Nita-Ant/Blouse-Barn-Customer-Analysis/README.md

 ## **Project Guide**
 Tools used: Python (via Google Collab) and Power BI

 **Dashboard** - Power BI is used to visualize the Shopping Behavior Data.
-To view/download, go to *Dashboard/Customer Analysis Dashboard* or using Power BI online:
+To view/download, go to *Dashboard/Customer Analysis Dashboard*.

 **Dataset** - The dataset came from Kaggle.
 To view/download, go to *data/shopping_behavior_updated (2)*